kleinee/jns/README.md

 ```

 ### Python Packages
-List outdated packages and if there are any, update them individually.
+List outdated Python packages and if there are any, update them individually.
 Here we assume that package xyz is to be updated after the check:
 ```bash
 pip3 list --outdated --format='legacy'
 sudo pip3 install xyz --upgrade